 In addition, always manage your position size.
 I never put all my money in one stock, because if it gaps down by 50% (it can and has happened) I don’t want to lose half my capital on one trade.
 For more on how to position size effectively, see How Much Stock to Buy.

 Gaps in our favor are a delight.
 We like those.
 Everyday gaps—gaps that occur outside of news events—tend to occur more often in the trending direction.
 Therefore, I don’t want to fight the trend.
 I like holding stocks while they are rising because they also tend to gap in that direction as well.
 Once a stock starts selling off hard, it is more likely to gap lower and further against us.
-Here’s the first chart gain, to highlight this point.
+Here’s the first chart again, to highlight this point.

 Summary Points for Navigating Stock Price Gaps